tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/cv/index.md

 2004--2007: Ausbildung zum IT-Systemkaufmann (equivalent to Management Assistant for IT-Systems), Deutsche Telekom AG, Rottweil.

 ## Publications
-Weiß, T., Eilks, A., Putze, F., Pfeiffer, J., and Schultz, T. (2024).
+Weiß, T. and Pfeiffer, J. (2024).
 "AI agents in virtual commerce".
 WORK IN PROGRESS

 Weiß, T. and Pfeiffer, J. (2024).
 "Consumer Decisions in Virtual Commerce: Predict Good Help-timing based on Cognitive Load".
 Journal of Neuroscience, Psychology, and Economics